SoftwareAG/universalmessaging-server-docker-samples/README.md

 Environment variables
 ======================

-Following environment variables can be set for realm server container during container creation, by providing environment variables.
+The following environment variables can be set for a realm server container during container creation, by providing environment variables.
 The optional configurations which you can pass are:

-* **REALM_NAME**            :   Name of the Universal Messaging Realm.
+* **REALM_NAME**            :   Name of the Universal Messaging realm
 * **INIT_JAVA_MEM_SIZE**    :   Initial Java Heap Size (in MB)
 * **MAX_JAVA_MEM_SIZE**     :   Maximum Java Heap Size (in MB)
 * **MAX_DIRECT_MEM_SIZE**   :   Maximum Direct Memory Size (in GB)
 * **BASIC_AUTH_ENABLE**     :   Enable the Basic authentication on the server
-* **BASIC_AUTH_MANDATORY**  :   Enable and Mandate the Basic authentication on the server
+* **BASIC_AUTH_MANDATORY**  :   Enable and mandate the Basic authentication on the server

 Note: The default value for all the above runtime parameters is whatever is present in the Server_Common.conf file of that particular Universal Messaging instance in the installation.